IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 6. **(Optional) Publish to Artifact Repository such as JFrog Artifactory or Sonartype Nexus**
     1. Publishes the TAR file to the artifact repository based on the given configuration using the ArtifactRepositoryHelpers script.
 Consider a Nexus RAW, or a Artifactory Generic as the repository type. **Please note**: The ArtifactRepositoryHelpers script is updated for DBB 2.0 and requires to run on JAVA 11.
 The publishing can be configured to pass in the artifact repository information as well as the path within the repository `directory/[versionName|buildLabel]/tarFileName` via the cli.

+7. **(Optional) Generate IBM Concert Build manifest**
+   1. Based on the collected build outputs information, the IBM Concert Build Manifest file is generated and saved as concert_build_manifest.yaml.
+This is a feeder file to publish build information into IBM Concert.
+It will only be generated if both sbom and packaging options are in effect.

 Notes:
 * The script doesn't manage the deletions of artifacts.
 Although they are reported in the DBB Build Reports, deletions are not handled by this script.